Nathalie Emmanuel: Career

 Emmanuel played Maya, a political speechwriter, in the romantic comedy television series Four Weddings and a Funeral for Hulu, and was the voice of Deet in The Dark Crystal: Age of Resistance Netflix series, both released in 2019.

-In July 2020, Emmanuel costarred opposite Kevin Hart and John Travolta in the Quibi original action-comedy series Die Hart.
+In July the following year, Emmanuel costarred opposite Kevin Hart and John Travolta in the Quibi original action-comedy series Die Hart.
 In May 2022, Emmanuel joined the cast of Francis Ford Coppola's film, Megalopolis.

-In 2022, she starred alongside Thomas Doherty in the supernatural horror film The Invitation.
+The same year, she starred alongside Thomas Doherty in the supernatural horror film The Invitation.

 In the media

 FHM ranked Emmanuel as 99th in their 100 Sexiest Women of 2013, and 75th in their Sexiest Women of 2015.
 In 2015, she also appeared in the April issue of InStyle and GQ.

 Personal life

 Emmanuel follows a plant-based diet for health reasons, and told Glamour in 2017 that "I don't trust the food industry, I don't trust what they put in our belly – it makes me feel sick actually."